developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/setup/index.md

 -----

 ## Create a Profile
-This section provides step-by-step instructions for creating a DataWedge Profile, which includes plug-ins for input, processing and output, plus association with an app.
-Use these steps for every app that will call on DataWedge for scanning services.
+The basic steps for creating a Profile and associating it with an app on the device are shown below.
+For most scenarios, a version of this process must be used for every app that will call on DataWedge for scanning services.
+For a detailed look at this process, see the [Create a Profile](../createprofile) page.

-### Quick Steps
-To enable DataWedge scanning services for an app, perform the following steps on an Android device:
+**To enable DataWedge scanning services for an app**:

 1. **Install the app** that will use DataWedge for scanning.
 2. **Start DataWedge** app and navigate to the Profiles list (if not shown by default).